devsergioramos/event-driven-architecture-cdc-producer/README.md

 * The Integrator microservice, written in Kotlin, consumes messages from the package_moviment_topic in Kafka and sends status updates to customer APIs.
 * Customer APIs have varying latencies, with Customer 1 and Customer 3 responding in about 300ms, while Customer 2 can take up to 30 seconds.

-##### Relation to the Article
+##### Medium Article

+This project is part of a Medium article discussing the use of coroutines in Kotlin to address latency and performance issues.
+[Read the full article here.]()

-This project sets up the scenario for PART 1 and PART 2, creating a chaotic environment with multiple data transactions via CDC, moving statuses to the Integrator microservice.
-The next implementation will involve the Integrator microservice, written in Kotlin, to consume messages from the package_moviment_topic and send status updates to customer APIs.
-By following this project, you can understand the initial setup and data flow, preparing for the subsequent implementation of the Integrator microservice as described in the Medium article.
+The project sets up the scenario for PARTS 1 and 2, creating a complex environment with multiple data transactions via CDC, moving statuses to the **Integrator** microservice.

+In the next phase, the **Integrator**, written in Kotlin, will consume messages from the `package_moviment_topic` and send status updates to customer APIs.

+Follow this project to understand the initial setup and data flow, preparing for the **Integrator** implementation detailed in the article.

 ## Description
 Make a several data to store in postgresql database. \